|

 disperse throughout the insect.

-Later in infection, virions are enveloped (singly or in groups) and
+Later in infection, virions are enveloped (individually or in groups) and

 for insect-to-insect transmission.